GitTejas/Classic-Albums/README.md

 ## Acknowledgments
 A heartfelt thank you to all the artists who have graced us with their incredible, timeless, and unique vibes.
 Your contributions have enriched the world of music and inspired countless listeners.

 ## Contributing
 Contribute to the Classic Albums App by submitting bugs, feature requests, or pull requests.
-Let's engage the music community in discussions about great music!
+Let's engage the music community in discussions about great music.
 Your input is invaluable in making this platform better for everyone.
 Join us in shaping the future of music appreciation!

 ## Navigate the App (Demo)